suchanek/repo_vis/README.md

   - Robust file saving with automatic directory creation and comprehensive error handling.

 - **Progress & Metrics**:
-  - Simple ASCII progress bars and percentage updates in the status display during rendering.
+  - Progress bars in the status display during rendering.
   - Automatic calculation of total triangle (face) count for classes, methods, functions, and connections.
-  - Triangle count is shown in the window title upon completion.
+  - Face count is shown in the window title upon completion.
   - Color-coded status messages for better visibility and user feedback.

 ## Installation